Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Solution method

 \subsection{Column generation procedure}

 The CG algorithm is an iterative procedure that cycles between solving the RMP and the SPs.
 Because the final solution requires an integer number of buses for each schedule, this process is embedded within a branch-and-bound search, forming a complete branch-and-price algorithm.
-The core CG procedure executed at each node of the branch-and-bound tree is detailed in \cref{cg_algorithm} in \ref{app:algorithms}.
-The process begins by initializing an RMP with a set of simple, feasible routes known as singleton schedules.
-The algorithm then enters an iterative loop where it solves the LP relaxation of the RMP to obtain dual prices, which are subsequently passed to DB-SPs and BEB-SPs to find new routes.
+The core CG procedure executed at each node of the branch-and-bound tree is detailed in \cref{cg_algorithm}.

-A key consideration in the implementation of the CG procedure was the handling of columns that are repeatedly generated by the subproblems.
+A key consideration in the implementation of the CG procedure was the handling of columns that are repeatedly generated by the SPs.
 Initially, a standard check was included to prevent the addition of a column identical to one already present in the RMP.
 However, this practice was found to cause the algorithm to terminate prematurely, even when further improvement to the solution was possible.
 The root cause of this behavior is degeneracy in the RMP's LP relaxation.
 The dual values obtained from the RMP are determined by the basis used by the simplex algorithm.
-A degenerate solution is one that can be represented by multiple, distinct optimal bases for the same objective value.
 This can lead to a situation where, even after a new profitable column is added, the solver pivots to a new basis that yields the exact same set of duals as the previous iteration.
-Consequently, the subproblem is fed identical pricing information and generates the same ``best'' column again.
+Consequently, the subproblem is fed identical pricing information and generates the same \textit{best} column again.
 When the algorithm enforced uniqueness, it would block this re-generated column and terminate.

-Therefore, to overcome this cyclic behavior, the check for duplicate columns was deliberately removed from the procedure.
-By allowing identical columns to be added to the RMP, the master problem is provided with the flexibility needed to pivot to a different basis.
-This change in basis produces new duals, ``un-sticking'' the algorithm and enabling the search for other, structurally different routes to continue.